LPN Career, Schools and Training Overview

 Online LPN Training Programs

 Unlike many educational opportunities today, LPN training is not yet available online.
-Due to the hands-on, personal nature of training within the nursing program, LPN training requires you to physically interact with patients on a regular basis -- something online training couldn't easily accommodate.
+Due to to the hands-on, personal nature of training within the nursing program, LPN training requires you to physically interact with patients on a regular basis -- something online training couldn't easily accommodate.
 Also, training could include clinical experience in acute and long-term care.